micacontreras/McChallengeApp/README.md

 # AD MoviesApp

 MoviesApp was created to facilitate the management of favorite movies.
-Allowing to add or remove movies as required
+Allowing to add or remove movies as required.

+The app wil take the language that you have configured in your phone to search movies!
+Take it into consideration!

 ## Features